Louisiana bill bans transgender girls from playing girls sports at school

 “I believe in protecting women,” said Johnson, “and preserving the unique opportunities set aside for them in the law.”

-New Orleans is scheduled to hots the NCAA Final Four basketball championship next year.
+New Orleans is scheduled to host the NCAA Final Four basketball championship next year.

 The bill now goes to the full state senate for a vote but Governor Edwards has indicated that he will veto any anti-transgender legislation that reaches his desk.